naveengoyal1503/autoplugin-ai/plugins/WP_Affiliate_Link_Manager/README.md

 # WP Affiliate Link Manager

-A WordPress plugin that helps users manage, track, and optimize affiliate links with analytics, link cloaking, and automated reporting.
+Manage, cloak, and track affiliate links with built-in analytics and link cloaking.

 ## Features
-- Create and manage affiliate links with custom slugs
+- Add, edit, and delete affiliate links
 - Cloak affiliate URLs for cleaner links
-- Track clicks and view analytics
+- Track clicks (basic analytics)
-- Shortcode support for easy link insertion
+- Shortcode support for easy embedding
-- Simple admin dashboard for link management

 ## Installation
-1. Upload the `wp-affiliate-link-manager` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel.
-3. Go to 'Affiliate Links' in the admin menu to start managing your links
+3. Go to the new "Affiliate Links" menu to add your links.

 ## Setup
-- Add new affiliate links with a custom slug and destination URL
+- Add your affiliate links with a name, URL, and slug.
-- Use the shortcode `[wpalm_link slug="your-slug" text="Link Text"]` to display cloaked links
+- Use the shortcode `[affiliate_link slug="your-slug"]` to display the link on your site.
-- View click statistics in the admin dashboard

 ## Usage
-- Manage all your affiliate links from one place
+- Manage all affiliate links from the admin dashboard.
-- Track performance and optimize your campaigns
-- Use shortcodes to insert links anywhere on your site

-## Requirements
-- WordPress 5.0 or higher
-- PHP 7.0 or higher
+- View and delete links as needed.
+- Track clicks via the plugin (extendable for advanced analytics).

-## Support
+## License
-For support and feature requests, please visit the plugin page or contact the developer.
+MIT